 Thomas is highly knowledgeable with biodiversity-related legislations, especially in the context of the Nagoya Protocol to the Convention on Biodiversity.
 He is increasingly involved in matters related to compliance with emerging Environmental, Social and Governance (“ESG”) and sustainability-related diligence obligations.

-Prior to joining Mayer Brown in 2014, he worked as a research associate at the Centre of European Law of the University of Luxembourg and gained experience at the European Court of Justice and in the competition law team of a leading French firm.
-In addition to his PhD in Law from the University of Luxembourg, Thomas also holds a Master of Laws degree (LL.M) from the London School of Economics and Political Science (UK) and achieved his initial legal education in France, at the universities of Strasbourg and Lyon.
+Thomas holds a PhD in Law from the University of Luxembourg.
+He wrote his doctoral thesis on Impact Assessment in the EU, “L’Analyse d’impact en droit de l’Union européenne” (Larcier, 2013).
+In addition, Thomas holds a Master of Laws degree (LL.M) from the London School of Economics and Political Science (UK) and achieved his initial legal education in France, at the universities of Strasbourg and Lyon.

 Thomas is fluent in English in addition to his native French, and he has working knowledge of German.

 * Dr. Delille’s name has been misused in an email scam involving the recovery of stolen funds; if you have received a suspicious communication from Dr. Delille please check that it is genuine.

 University of Luxembourg, PhD in Law, Summa Cum Laude

 London School of Economics and Political Science, LLM, Merit

 Universities of Strasbourg & Luxembourg, LLM, Magna Cum Laude

 Université de Strasbourg III, Maîtrise en droit, Cum Laude

 University of Lyon, Jean Moulin III, Licence en droit